ZMiK0/ZPortfolio/src/content/abouts/aboutme.md

 <br>

-I also got experience with the Google Suite in high school and have a solid understanding of Linux.
-I’ve been using it as my daily driver for over a year and learning a lot about how it works.
+I have extensive experience with the Google Suite as I've been using it since high school as well as a solid understanding of Linux as it has been my daily driver for over a year.

 <br>